theproductiveprogrammer/tolkien/README.md

 If you allow it, words will flow out of your fingers and onto the page.
 And do not stand there frowning and checking them as if you are the security guard at the party or the toll collector at the highway.
 Trust yourself.
 Let yourself write.

 ## The way to write:
 The way to write is simple (although not easy).
-It consists of just four steps.
+It consists of just five steps.

 1. Set a Goal.
 Know what you want out of the writing.
 Breath deeply and allow it to sink into your mind.
 2. Connect with your reader.
 Sit down next to her and make her real in your mind.
 Your writing must speak to her directly or it will be no good.
 3. Now let go of everything - doubt, plans, strategies - everything.
 Be present in the moment and simply write whatever comes to you.
 Do not edit, or second-guess, or even stop to think about what is happening at the moment.
 Just let go.
 Let go and write.
 You will find your voice begins to sing.
-3. When you are done, take a break.
+4. When you are done, take a break.
 Then go back and edit your writing.
 Rewrite.
 Rewrite again.
 Do it simply and with joy.
 Polish your rough words.
 Tune your phrases.
 Paint different pictures.
 Play.
-4. Stop and deliver.
+5. Stop and deliver.
 You will never get it perfect so at some point just stop.
 It is good enough.
 And it is good.
 You can do better but you will do that next time.

 ## The Monkey
 Now, besides this invaluable method of writing, I found the most interesting nugget in the Letterbook where the author described, almost in passing, that one could drop words, even entire sentences, reorder paragraphs and if you came back to it a week later it would read just as good!